Enterprise-wide Planning capabilities aligned to your organization's business window

 Lets look at Forecast Sales (red line) versus Budget Sales (blue line) in the chart: the good news is that we’re growing faster than expected.
 The bad news is that the green line, Capacity Before, is falling below forecast sales.
 But seeing this information several quarters ahead allows us to increase our capacity through expansion, overtime, sub-contracting, deferring planned maintenance, etc. or, conversely, altering our sales plans to shift demand to different periods or products … with the results shown in the chart via the purple line, Capacity After.
 A strong forecast provided the insights to act now and minimize the problem.

-More Accurate Forecasting
+More Accurate Forecasting Process

 Of course, the forecast itself is only useful if one can assume that it’s reasonably accurate.
 And that in turn requires drawing on the right sources of data: what is the best predictor of future sales?
 In some industries, history is the ideal predictor; in others, the order book itself is key; and in yet others, manual estimates by the sales force are ideal.